-In 2023 we continued to play offence, and it proved successful.
-We played offence across all aspects of our business.
-During the year we invested in technology in our existing sites, we grew the business organically, we adjusted pricing to offset cost inflation, we sold and leased back our building in Chatsworth, we closed two acquisitions and we continued to pursue and capture incremental government funding in support of our initiatives.
-Through all these actions, FTG is strategically deploying its strong cash balance in ways that will drive increased shareholder returns for the future in both the near-term and long-term.
+In 2024, FTG had another successful year.
+During the year we grew the business, we invested in technology in our existing sites, we integrated our two acquisitions from the prior year and we continued to leverage government fundings in support of our initiatives.
+Through all these actions, FTG is strategically deploying resources in ways that will drive increased shareholder returns for both the near- and long-term.